 The first step in resolving conflict is clarifying its source.
 Defining the cause of the conflict will enable you to understand how the issue came to grow in the first place.
 Additionally, you will be able to get both parties to consent to what the disagreement is.
 And to do so, you need to discuss the needs which are not being met on both sides of the issues.
 Also, you need to warranty mutual understanding.
 Ensure you obtain as much information as possible on each side’s outlook.
 Continue asking questions until you are confident that all the conflicting parties understand the issue.

 Many people often wonder and ask, “What is an approach to solving problems peacefully?”
-To have a constructive conversation, you need to find an environment that is safe for you to talk.
+To have a constructive conversation, you need to find an environment that is safe for you to talk to.
 Such a place also enables you to take the necessary risks for honest communication regarding the issues at hand.

 So, before trying to resolve any issue, find a safe and private place to talk.
 Do not choose the office of either party or a location near them.
 And while at this place, ensure that each party gets enough time to air out their views regarding the matter.

-After getting both parties to meet a secure and private place, let each of them have the opportunity to air out their views and perceptions regarding the issue at hand.
+After getting both parties to meet in a secure and private place, let each of them have the opportunity to air out their views and perceptions regarding the issue at hand.
 Maybe your colleagues still study in college and can’t manage their work time.
 You can advise them to visit CustomEssayOrder and solve their issues in college.
 Give each party equal time to express their thoughts and concerns without favoring the other.
 Embrace a positive and assertive approach while in the meeting.
 If necessary, set ground rules.
 Taking this approach will encourage both these parties to articulate their thoughts in an open and honest manner as well as comprehend the causes of the conflict and identify solutions.